Eurostars Hotel Company

 Eurostars Hotels is a hotel chain based in Barcelona, Spain, fully owned by The Hotusa Group.
-At mid of 2019, Eurostars Hotels comprised 104 hotels in 13 countries worldwide.
+Eurostars Hotels has 251 properties worldwide as of 2023.

 History

-Eurostars Hotels was formed in 2005 by the Barcelona-based Hotusa Group to provide accommodation for travelers to and within Europe.
+Eurostars Hotels was formed in 2005 by the Barcelona-based Hotusa Group to provide accommodation for travellers to and within Europe.
 The company quickly grew beyond Europe to Mexico, Argentina and purchased two four-star boutique hotels in New York City.